 Deep Dive

-Why PromptITIN?
+Why PromptIt?

 A real comparison vs the alternatives.

 There are tools that type faster.
 Tools that fill in templates.
 Tools that transcribe your voice.
 None of them fix the actual problem — your AI doesn't know enough about you, and you don't know how to tell it what it needs.
-Here's how PromptITIN is different.
+Here's how PromptIt is different.

 TL;DR

 Wispr Flow makes you type faster.
 Prompt templates give you a starting point.
-PromptITIN makes the AI think better about your specific request — because it knows who you are and what you actually need.
+PromptIt makes the AI think better about your specific request — because it knows who you are and what you actually need.

 Head-to-head comparison

-PromptITIN vs Wispr Flow vs generic prompt builders
+PromptIt vs Wispr Flow vs generic prompt builders

 The full breakdown